Attention Deficit Hyperactivity Disorder (Easy-to-Read)

 Can adults have ADHD too?

-Many adults have ADHD and don't know they have it.
+ADHD can continue into adulthood.
 Like ADHD in children and teens, ADHD in adults can make life challenging.
 ADHD can make it hard for adults to feel organized, stick with a job, or get to work on time.
 Adults with ADHD may have trouble in relationships.
 The disorder can also make adults feel restless.

 ADHD in adults can be diagnosed and treated.
 For some adults, finding out they have ADHD can be a big relief.
 Being able to connect ADHD to longtime problems helps adults understand that they can get better.
 If you're an adult and think you may have ADHD symptoms, call your doctor.